 Ouch.
 So you’ve created a business for…who?
 You’re spending all this money marketing your products or services to…who?
 Your web copy is crafted to compel and engage…who?
 Get the picture?

 If you don’t have an ideal prospect in mind and are at the forefront of all your marketing efforts then you’re knee-deep in some epic blundering.
 Modern companies should be striving to establish personal relationships with customers, especially the niche or specific types of people who will appreciate their wares/solutions the most.

 The tragedy of depending on outbound marketing is that no inbound work is done.
 Everything is dependent on annoying pop-ups, signup and subscribe forms or spam, black hat SEO, and cheap web content.
 Then of course you have the low-wage virtual workers being paid to email, cold call, or reach out and contact people.
 Trying to sell them on the spot…

 A business these days should be built upon a foundation of inbound marketing principles.
 The platform and all marketing efforts should inform, coach, entertain, and provide value to people for free and thereby attract those prospects into the sales funnel.
 No pitching.
 No advertisements.

 Blunder #5: “We’re just winging it…there’s really no plan.”

-	Don’t make the mistake of thinking that contemporary internet-based business and e-commerce is “easier” than brick and mortar type companies.
-Imagine running a decent sized coffee shop in a major city.
+Don’t make the mistake of thinking that contemporary internet-based business and e-commerce are “easier” than brick-and-mortar type companies.
+Imagine running a decent-sized coffee shop in a major city.
 Picture everything that’s involved: employees, marketing, production costs, entertainment costs, and on and on.
 It’s no different online!